 Disneyland Paris is committed to providing a safe and accessible environment for all guests.
 Information and services are available every step of the way, from the booking experience on our website, at our central reservation center or with our valued trade associates, to the experience across our entire resort once guests arrive including accessibility maps and tailored guides, dedicated access cards, audio description services, Virtuoz a service to help blind and visually impaired guests navigate our parks, adapted attractions, entertainment offerings, shopping and dining facilities, disabled-friendly hotel rooms and facilities, adapted transportation and priority parking, as well as dedicated Cast Members to provide support.
 We continue to address a diverse range of disabilities and special needs – including hearing, mental, motor and visual – to deliver an exceptional guest experience.

 Our approach includes an accessibility program which provides priority access to up to 58 attractions at Disneyland Park and Walt Disney Studios Park.
 To accomplish this, we empower guests to evaluate their own autonomy and decide which attractions they can experience, depending on attraction safety access conditions and level of autonomy.
 We also have updated vehicle loading and evacuation procedures – working closely with safety and rescue teams – and provide dedicated training to Cast Members on welcoming guests with disabilities, accessibility procedures and special features available in locations such as shops and restaurants.
-We continue to work with recognized experts to lead specific courses on how to better welcome guests.

 For more information, please visit our dedicated webpage for Guests with Disabilities or Special Needs, where you will find the Accessibility Guide and Accessibility Maps, among other resources.
 Information is also available onsite during your visit.

 Our Cast Members are the heart of our resort experience.